pstrawberrie/pbot/README.md

 - update for heal to be "!heal" shortcut

 ## Bugs
-- !newcharacter spawns with 0 stats, and have to move to sanctuary to get stats - FIX ITTTT!!!
+- ~~!newcharacter spawns with 0 stats, and have to move to sanctuary to get stats~~

 ## Needs to be implemented!
 - !players command
   - to query db and return players that have done a command in the last 30 minutes
 - !monsters command
   - list monster in current location
-- kill command
+- !kill command
   - will attack until dead or kill
 - buffs
   - buffs can be based on move #